Posted on October 6, 2015 in Teen Drinking

 Social factors play a large role in the initiation of alcohol consumption and also help determine the likelihood that any given person will continue to drink over time.
 This holds true because drinking is, for most people, at least partially motivated by factors such as a desire to make social interactions easier, a desire to fit in with peers who drink, a desire to feel more at ease in social situations and/or a desire to increase social confidence.
 Still, large numbers of people at least occasionally consume alcohol alone.
 Not all solitary drinking causes harm; in fact, millions of Americans consume a drink or two on their own without suffering any negative consequences.
 However, a regular practice of solitary drinking may lead to a substantial increase in the overall amount of alcohol consumed by an individual, and may thereby contribute to that individual’s chances of eventually qualifying for a diagnosis of alcohol use disorder (alcoholism and/or non-addicted alcohol abuse).

 Current findings from a team of Carnegie Mellon University researchers indicate that solitary alcohol consumption is not a particularly rare activity among U.S. teenagers.
 In a study published in 2013 in the journal Clinical Psychological Science, these researchers concluded that over a third (38.8 percent) of all teens drink by themselves at least some of the time.
-Such a pattern of solitary drinking apparently significantly increases the chances that an adolescent will ultimately develop alcohol use disorder as an adult.
+Such a pattern of solitary drinking apparently significantly increases the chances that an adolescent will ultimately develop alcohol use disorder as an adult and require treatment for alcohol abuse.

 Broadly speaking, negative emotions are feelings and moods that tend to destabilize a sense of mental/psychological well-being when they appear with unusual frequency.
 Common examples of such emotions include fear, guilt, sadness, hopelessness, jealousy and envy.
 In a psychologically healthy person, negative emotional states are counterbalanced with positive emotional states such as joy, love, empathy and gratitude.
 However, some people have an unusually large number of negative emotions and an unusually small number of positive emotions.
 Psychologists sometimes refer to a long-term pattern of predominantly negative moods and feelings as a personality trait called negative emotionality.
 People affected by this trait may experience a range of damaging influences on their sense of well-being and mental stability, including anxiety-related symptoms, depression-related symptoms and a relatively poor ability to adapt to stressful situations.